ros2/rviz/README.md

 https://github.com/ros2/ros2/wiki/Installation

 Whether you install from source or from a binary, there will be a `setup.bash` file you can source.
+The current state of this branch requires a from-source build though.
+You might also need the following additional dependency on Debian based systems: `libxaw7-dev`.

-Source that file before continuing:
+Source the setup file before continuing:

 ```
 $ source path/to/ros2/install/setup.bash